iTwin/itwinjs-core/docs/presentation/Content/ContentModifier.md

 ### Attribute: `requiredSchemas`

-A list of ECSchema requirements that need to be met for the rule to be used.
-See more details in [Defining ECSchema Requirements for Presentation Rules](../Advanced/SchemaRequirements.md).
+A list of [ECSchema requirements](../RequiredSchemaSpecification.md) that need to be met for the rule to be used.

 ```ts
 [[include:Presentation.ContentModifier.RequiredSchemas.Ruleset]]